FARMFIRST LEGISLATIVE AND REGULATORY PRIORITY ISSUES

 Keeping common cheese names common is critical to ensure quality U.S. dairy products continue to be exported around the world with undue restriction.
 FarmFirst supports trade agreements that protect the ability to use common cheese names in marketing dairy products.

-All food production comes with an environmental footprint; responsible food production works to minimize that footprint.
+All food production comes with an environmental footprint and responsible food production works to minimize that footprint.
 For over a decade, the U.S. dairy industry has been tracking the efforts dairy farmers have made in reducing their environmental impact and highlighting how dairy farmers and processors continue to be excellent stewards of the land and water.

 Thanks to state-of-the-art technology and innovative dairy farming practices, the environmental impact of producing a gallon of milk has shrunk significantly.
 In 2017, it was determined that it requires 30% less water, 21% less land and has a 19% smaller carbon footprint than it did in 2007 to produce that gallon of milk.
 Despite this great track record, the threat of additional far-reaching regulations continues to be considered by policymakers, which the industry has to remain active in advocating for greater flexibility in managing the diverse and complex resource that is our environment.